ArpanPrj/Reproducibility2025/LinearModel/Coding_challenge_7.md

     ## Results are averaged over the levels of: DaysAfterPlanting
     ## P value adjustment: tukey method for comparing a family of 9 estimates

-The analysis identified three distinct tiers of treatment effectiveness on emergence.
 Treatment 2 (mean = 55.6) had significantly lower emergence than all others.
-Treatment 7 (mean = 188.0) showed moderate emergence, higher than Treatment 2 but statistically similar to Treatments 1, 9, 4, and 8 (means = 190.2–197.9).
-The highest emergence occurred in Treatments 6, 3, and 5 (means = 199.0–200.9), which were statistically similar from one another and from the Treatment 1,9,4 and
+Treatment 7 (mean = 188.0) had higher emergence than Treatment 2
-8. While Treatments 6, 3, and 5 outperformed Treatment 7 (p \< 0.05),
+but its emergence was statistically similar to Treatments 1, 9, 4, and
-there were no significant differences within the upper group or between the upper and intermediate clusters, suggesting most treatments (except Treatment 2) perform similarly.
+8. The highest emergence was in Treatments 5 which is statistically similar from Treatment 6 and 3 and the Treatment 1,9,4 and 8.
+While Treatments 6, 3, and 5 outperformed Treatment 7, there were no significant differences within them (6,3and 5) or between them Treatment 1,4,8, and 9, suggesting most treatments (except Treatment 2) perform similarly.

 # Question 5